dotnet/docs/docs/standard/base-types/backtracking-in-regular-expressions.md

 <a name="Lookahead"></a>
 ### Lookahead Assertions
- The .NET Framework includes two language elements, `(?=`*subexpression*`)` and `(?!`*subexpression*`)`, that match the next character or characters in the input string.
+ .NET includes two language elements, `(?=`*subexpression*`)` and `(?!`*subexpression*`)`, that match the next character or characters in the input string.
 Both language elements are zero-width assertions; that is, they determine whether the character or characters that immediately follow the current character can be matched by *subexpression*, without advancing or backtracking.

  `(?=` *subexpression* `)` is a positive lookahead assertion; that is, the character or characters after the current position must match *subexpression*. `(?!`*subexpression*`)` is a negative lookahead assertion; that is, the character or characters after the current position must not match *subexpression*.
 Both positive and negative lookahead assertions are most useful when *subexpression* is a subset of the next subexpression.